webjsx/webjsx/README.md

 # WebJSX

 A minimal library for building web applications with JSX and Web Components.
-It focuses on simplicity, providing just **core functions**:
+It focuses on simplicity, providing just **two core functions**:

 - **`createElement`**: Creates virtual DOM elements using JSX.
 - **`applyDiff`**: Efficiently applies changes to the real DOM by comparing virtual nodes.